 *Visitor ID data generates daily in the Ad Experiences interface.
 Therefore, these fields will also update daily in Salesforce, if there is new Visitor ID data available for that account.

-Within the Sales Insights package, web visit fields include:
+Within the Terminus Engagements view, web visit fields include:

 Last Visit Date - This is the date the last time someone from this account visited your website.
 The 30-day snapshots below are driven from this last visit date so that you always have context.

 Web Visits (30-Day Snapshot) - This is the number of pages that were visited by an account in a 30-day period from the Last Visit Date.
-For example: If the last time a visit from that account was detected was on January 30th, the 30-day snapshot would include all visits from that account from January 1 - January 30.
+For example: If the last time a visit from that account was detected was on January 30th, the 30-day snapshot would include all visits from that account within the last 30 days leading up to January 30th.

 People on Site (30-Day Snapshot) - This is the number of unique people or devices that visited your site in a 30-day period from the Last Visit Date.
-For example: If the last time someone from that account was detected on your site was on January 30th, the 30-day snapshot would include all unique visitors from that account from January 1 - January 30.
+For example: If the last time someone from that account was detected on your site was on January 30th, the 30-day snapshot would include all unique visitors from that account within the last 30 days leading up to January 30th.

 Display Advertising Metrics